 The School of Physician Assistant Studies offers a 27-month program resulting in a master of science in physician assistant studies.

-- Maintain a commitment to self-awareness and well-being
+- Encourage lifelong learning, self-awareness and well-being

 Success of achieving goal: The Pacific University School of PA studies has a PANCE pass rate which has exceeded the national average over the last five years.

 - Provide students with enhanced training to care for vulnerable and underserved populations through completion of the Rural and Global Healthcare Tracks.